 Int Student helps UK Economy

 To conclude, international students contribute heavily to the local economy.
 Without the students, there would be an increase in unemployment due to their expenditure.
-However, when students have visitors, they tend to stay in London or significant large cities; hence, some local economies will not positively impact.
-On the other hand, economic growth is worth the trade-off of smaller cities and towns lacking tourism from the international students and their families.
+However, when students have visitors, they stay in London or significant large cities.
+Hence, some local economies will have a positive impact.
+On the other hand, economic growth is worth the trade-off of smaller cities and towns lacking tourism from international students and their families.

-Please visit the Education Consultancy service pages for our services, and for Regular Update, please visit Real Dreams Educational Consultancy's social media.
+Please visit the Education Consultancy service pages for our services, and for Regular Updates, please visit Real Dreams Educational Consultancy's social media.